Interested in becoming a CPA? Have your degree but lack all the classes you need?

 Designed for maximum efficiency, the program can be completed in as little as 21 months, offering students the fastest, most convenient path to earning their credential.
 Fall and spring courses are 14 weeks long and offered in a variety of formats--day, evening and online, with summer classes accelerated and online for those who wish to study year-round.

 BA 3138 Intermediate Accounting I

 BA 3239 Intermediate Accounting II

 BA 4036 Federal Corporate Income Tax

 Prerequisites: Bachelor's degree in any major, Accounting I, Accounting II, Macroeconomics

 Total credits for certification: 30 credits

 Visit myDelVal to search for upcoming sections.
 Applicants for the accounting program should complete the Office of Continuing and Professional and Studies Application for Degree Candidacy form.
 Questions?
-Please contact Linda Lefevre at 215.489.2933 or email@example.com.
+Please contact Stephanie Morace at 215.489.2904 or firstname.lastname@example.org.